ViennaRNA/RNAxplorer/README.md

 ## Use cases
 - repellant sampling with guiding potentials on base pair level
-- repellant sampling with guiding potentials on structure level
+- repellant sampling with guiding potentials on structure base pair distance level
 - repellant or attractive sampling with reference structures
 - retrieve local minima of secondary structures (via gradient walks in parallel)

 ## Description
  In default mode (or with -M RSH option) it takes an RNA sequence as input (either stdin or --sequence parameter) and outputs sampled secondary RNA structures.
-The repellant sampling heuristic iteratively penalizes base pairs of local minima of structures that have been seen too often.
+The repellant sampling method iteratively penalizes base pairs of local minima of structures that have been seen too often.
 This results in a diverse sample set with the most important low free energy structures.
+ A second mode can be used with --penalize-structures, which uses a different kind of repellant guiding potentials.
+ Here the guiding potentials of depend on the inherent base pair distances between loop decompositions of overrepresented structures
+ (More details can be found in the supplementary material of the corresponding publication).

  Another important sampling method (-M RS option) is based on reference structures (--struc1 and --struc2).
 This method produces structures in the vicinity of these two reference